 More advanced projection systems can automatically change their aspect ratio by using masking, covering parts of the screen dynamically to match the formatting of source content.

 To fill in the ultra-wide screen you’re using, you can make use of image zoom so that the black bars fall outside the screen.
 However, this could compromise image resolution by blowing up unwanted details and may also have a negative effect on brightness.
 If you want to avoid this, more advanced projectors are compatible with anamorphic lenses that change the image to fit just right on ultra-wide screens.

 While we’re discussing how to choose a screen, you obviously should think about the many ways your projector will interact with whatever display you choose.
 Pay close attention to projector specs, in particular throw distance, brightness, aspect ratio support, and naturally resolution.

 One more essential thing to think about is screen material.
-Screen material has the potential to completely change image properties, so choose carefully.
+The link above to new screen technologies sheds a lot of light on this (pun definitely intended), but just remember that screen material has the potential to completely change image properties, so choose carefully.